collective/collective.saml2/README.rst

 1. Go to ZMI Plone root and then acl_users.
 2. Add a "Saml integrated simple spsso plugin (integrated spsso)" object.
-Call it "saml2_sp".
+Call it "saml2sp".
 Again id doesn't really matter.
 3. You can use the defaults.
 Save.
-4. Click the "activate tab".
+4. Click the "activate tab" and activate each PAS plugin.
+5. Click 'Authentication' in the Activate tab and ensure saml2sp is the top plugin.
+   Do the same for 'Challenge'.
+This ensure that if a user is required to login the saml2 plugin will be used and the user will be directed to select a IdP to login via.
+Note that this won't change the login link in the personal-bar.
+   This link is set to 'login_form' so needs to be changed manually.

 If your Plone is the IdP and you are setting up another service as the SP you will need to look at the documentation of your SP on how to configure it.
 If